 Strategy #4: Train Millennials In A Way That Is Meaningful To Them

 Here are 4 points about millennial learning to keep in mind as you create or revamp a workplace training program.
+Because millennials learn so much differently than previous generations, adapting workplace training to align with their learning styles can help make a significant difference in engaging and retaining millennial talent.

 - They are used to learning online